2026 U.S. Poverty Laser Talks

 Inform: This crisis is solvable.
 Housing Choice Vouchers (HCVs) and other special purpose vouchers currently help 2.4 million households stay stably housed and move toward economic security.
 The program provides flexible supports like rental assistance, landlord incentives, and help with move-in costs.
 However, chronic underfunding means only one in four eligible households receive assistance.

 Call to Action: Congress can strengthen housing stability nationwide.
-Will you urge appropriators to increase funding for Housing Choice Vouchers and other housing and homelessness programs in Fiscal Year 2027 (FY27)?
+Will you urge appropriators to increase funding for Housing Choice Vouchers to fullrenew current vouchers and add 250,000 new vouchers in Fiscal Year 2027 (FY27)?

 Protect children and families by delaying devasting cuts to SNAP